 At Harley Street MD in London, we always want our clients to know as much as possible about any treatment we can provide.
-This is why we offer a free consultation with a UK testosterone expert.
-We aim to answer your questions in this post so that you may better understand the benefits and risks of safe testosterone replacement therapy.
+This is why we aim to answer your questions in this post so you may better understand the benefits and risks of testosterone replacement therapy in the UK.

-Testosterone and Age: You can do many things to stay healthy as you age, including eating a high protein, low-fat diet, not smoking, and keeping active.
+Before we jump into exploring whether or not testosterone replacement therapy is safe or right for you, let’s discuss a few of the signs and symptoms of having low testosterone, also known as “hypogonadism”.
+You can do many things to stay healthy as you age, including eating a high-protein, low-fat diet, not smoking, and keeping active.
 But one consequence of ageing for some men is a decrease in testosterone levels.

 After the age of 30 to 40, testosterone typically starts to decline by around 1% a year.
 This means that depending on when your levels start to decline, men will often benefit from testosterone replacement around the age of 50 to 60.